Du'Vonta Lampkin

-Du'Vonta Lampkin (January 7, 1997 – May 5, 2022) was an American professional football player who was a defensive tackle.
+Du'Vonta Lampkin (January 7, 1997 – May 5, 2022) was an American football defensive tackle.
 He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Lampkin attended Cypress Falls High School in Houston, Texas.
 As a senior, he tallied 81 tackles (38 for loss), 16 sacks, and eight forced fumbles.
 He committed to play football for the Oklahoma Sooners in November 2013, but decommitted in April 2014.
 He then committed and signed to play for the Texas Longhorns, but due to academic issues, was unable to attend Texas.
 He then enrolled at Oklahoma and joined the football team on scholarship.

 College career

 Lampkin did not play as a true freshman in 2015 and redshirted.

 As a redshirt freshman in 2016, Lampkin played in five games, missing six due to suspension.
 He tallied five tackles (two for loss) and two quarterback hurries.

 In 2017, as a redshirt sophomore, Lampkin played in 12 of Oklahoma's 14 games, missing two games due to academic issues.
 In 12 games, he recorded 23 tackles (five for loss) and one sack.
 After the season, he decided to forgo the remaining two years of eligibility, but ended up undrafted.